luzzodev/fastapi-prometheus-lite/README.md

 This project is heavily inspired by [prometheus-fastapi-instrumentator](https://github.com/trallnag/prometheus-fastapi-instrumentator) by [@trallnag](https://github.com/trallnag).

 It borrows the overall design philosophy of exposing route-aware, labeled Prometheus metrics for FastAPI applications.
-However, the codebase here is a ground-up reimplementation focused on simplicity, performance, and explicit configuration.